benoitc/gaffer/docs/getting-started.rst

 Launch gafferd
 --------------

-For more informations of gafferd go on its :doc:`documentation page
+For more information of gafferd go on its :doc:`documentation page
 <gafferd>` .